 - All graves must be dug by laborers employed by a licensed funeral home or approved by the EMCA.

 - Grave Marker design must be approved by the EMCA, and fees paid, before installation.
 The EMCA reserves the right to refuse installation of any grave marker that does not meet the criteria below.
-Any work to curbs and grave markers must be approved by the EMCA.
+Any work on curbs or grave markers must be approved by the EMCA.

 - 10.2.
-Half lot: there may be up to 2 grave markers.
-One may be upright, while the other will be flush with the ground.
+Half lots may have up to two grave markers.
+One may be upright, while the other must be flush with the ground.

-- 10.4.
-In alley/street lots, only flush to the ground markers are allowed.
+- 10.5.
+In alley and street lots, only flush to the ground markers are allowed.

 All maintenance of lots shall be implemented by EMCA staff only.
 No one else shall plant, prune, mow, “weed eat” or spray any substance on any plants on cemetery grounds.
 The EMCA may remove any existing tree, shrub, or planting if it is inconsistent with current landscape practices.